Canvas vs Twill – Is One More Durable?

 So, to get a better understanding of this somewhat complex subject, I did a quick write up about canvas vs. twill so that you can decide which is best for your own needs.

-Canvas is a tightly woven fabric made from cotton, flax, hemp, or viscose (a process for making artificial silk).
-But usually we’re talking about canvas when we talk about cotton.
+Canvas is a tightly woven fabric most commonly derived from cotton, although it can also be made from flax, hemp, or viscose (a process for making artificial silk).

-It’s plain-woven, meaning that the warp and weft — the lengthwise or warp yarns through which the transverse weft yarns are drawn through over and under — overlap at ninety-degree angles forming squares of thread.
+It’s plain-woven, meaning that the warp threads (vertical) and weft threads (horizontal) overlap at ninety-degree angles.
+Look up close, you can see it yourself!
 Canvas uses a much thicker thread than other cotton fabrics, especially those that make contact with your skin.
-Naturally, most folks desire a softer feeling on their skin when it comes to cotton apparel, at the sacrifice of toughness.

 Plain Canvas vs. Duck Canvas

-Duck canvas has nothing to do with aquatic birds, as it comes from the Dutch word, doek, meaning cloth.
-Duck fabric is typically cotton but like plain canvas it could be linen, hemp, or another fiber.
+Duck canvas has nothing to do with aquatic birds “The word ‘duck’ is derived from the Dutch word doek, which means ‘cloth,'” explains Lennaert.
+“If you’re looking for workwear quality, look for duck canvas.”
+Duck fabric is typically cotton, but like plain canvas, it could be linen, hemp, or another fiber.
 Also like plain canvas, it comes in a variety of weights or thicknesses.

 Waxed Canvas

 Then there’s waxed canvas, one of those historical innovations that make the heritage clothes scene so wonderfully nerdy.
-Sailors noticed that wet canvas performs better than dry canvas as it caught more wind, but the rainwater added too much weight.
-They started using oils and paints to try to better capture the wind without adding a lot of water weight, until that classic yellow jacket so commonly associated with fishermen was invented by a New Zealander named Edward Le Roy in 1898.
-He used a combination of linseed oil and wax that produced a more breathable, pliable fabric than the other waterproof fabrics available.
+Sailors noticed that wet canvas performed better than dry canvas as it caught more wind, but the rainwater added too much weight.
+They started using oils and paints to try to better capture the wind without adding a lot of water weight.
+Eventually, that classic yellow jacket so commonly associated with fishermen was invented by a New Zealander named Edward Le Roy in 1898.
+Along with this pioneering fashion innovation, he also discovered that using a combination of linseed oil and wax produced a more breathable, pliable fabric than the other waterproof fabrics available.

 That idea of adding paraffin wax to canvas to improve water resistance wasn’t extended to the clothes industry until the 1930s.
-Even though Karl von Reichenbach invented paraffin wax tech about 100 years before Francis Webster Ltd, the Scottish sailmaking company got around to producing paraffin waxed cotton exclusively for the New Zealand market in 1936.
-Other methods for waterproofing fabrics were too rigid and uncomfortable, but paraffin wax worked really well at creating a somewhat breathable, pliable fabric that caught wind and rain both.
+Even though Karl von Reichenbach invented paraffin wax tech about 100 years before Francis Webster Ltd, the Scottish sailmaking company produced paraffin waxed cotton exclusively for the New Zealand market in 1936.
+Other methods for waterproofing fabrics were too rigid and uncomfortable, but paraffin wax worked really well at creating a somewhat breathable, pliable fabric that caught wind and rain.

 It also looks really cool on a jacket or a backpack.